escowles/recipes/_posts/2021-09-15-caramel-nougat-candies.md

 90g butter
 1 tsp. vanilla
 1/2 tsp. salt
-* heat sugar over medium heat, stirring occasionally until it melts and darkens
+* heat sugar over medium heat, stirring occasionally until it melts and darkens, and reaches 347°F
-* heat cream until steaming then pour into melted sugar and stir well
+* heat cream until steaming then remove sugar from heat and pour in cream (it will steam a lot)
+* stir until combined, then stir occasionally and bring to 250°F
 * remove from heat and add butter and mix until combined
 * add vanilla and salt then pour into square pan lined with parchment paper
 * let cool at room temperature until firm, 2-3 hours

 **nougat:**

-1 cup raw peanuts
+1 cup peanuts
-1/2 cup sugar
+3/4 cup sugar
-1/2 cup honey
+1/4 cup honey
 2 Tbsp. water
 1 egg white, room temperature
 1/4 tsp. salt